 As Summer draws to a close, and we find it harder to justify knocking back the Tropical IPA's.
 It's time to look toward darker days and Bavarian beers.
 For us, that means one thing: Oktoberfest.
 Which, despite its namesake begins in September.
-While you'll have to wait until 2022 before you can attend Oktoberfest in person, you can still join in the celebrations around the world with our bountiful Oktoberfest Mixed Case.
+While you'll have to wait until later this year before you can attend Oktoberfest in person, you can still join in the celebrations around the world with our bountiful Oktoberfest Mixed Case.
 And if you feel like getting off your sofa, throughout the month Beer Merchants Tap will have more German beers on draught than you can shake a Bratwurst at.
 Wunderbar!

 Oktoberfest began over 200 years ago as a celebration of the marriage of King Ludwig I & Princess Therese of Saxe-Hildburghausen in 1810, with horse racing and competitions.
 Over time this became a festival of all things Bavarian culture, and today is perhaps most recognisable for its historical costumes and traditional Munich speciality beers.

 The beers drank at Oktoberfest are Märzen (March) beers, brewed earlier in the year to prevent spoiling in the warmer months.
 Märzen is richer and sweeter than its Helles counterpart, usually with less bitterness too.
 Only 6 Breweries are allowed to make beers for Oktoberfest, and I’ve had the difficult job of trying them all in advance!

 One of the most popular Oktoberfest beers with over 1 million litres sold each year, Paulaner are clearly doing something right.
 At 6% this is surprisingly easy drinking thanks to the light hop profile combined with caramelised malts, extremely refreshing.